baidocrazvan/baydock-leather/README.md

 # Install dependencies
 npm install

+# Compile SCSS files
+npm run build

 # Copy the example env file
 cp .env.example .env.development

-# Edit .env.development with your local DB and email credentials
+# Edit .env.development with your local DB and email service credentials
+# OR
 # Create your database and user (example)
 psql -U postgres
 # In the psql prompt: